NeotropicSAS/kuwaiba-docs/user/en/src/planning/projects/README.md

-# Projects
+# Project Manager

-The Project module allows you to manage all your projects (planning, maintenance, deployment, etc.), their activities and associated resources in one place.
+The **Project Manager** module allows you to manage all your projects (network planning, maintenance, network roll-out, etc.), their activities and associated network resources in one place.
 The current version of the module offers basic functionality, which will be extended in the future.

 To access the project module, locate the icon ![planning](images/icons/planning_icon.png) in the menu at the top of the screen.
 When clicked, a vertical menu will be displayed where the user can select the `Project Manager` option, which will direct the user to the interface shown in Figure 2.